MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/Lab04_Ex3_Deploying a Windows device with Autopilot.md

 ### Task 5:Verify Autopilot deployment

-**Results**: After completing this exercise, you will have successfully opend and modifyed a Windows Autopilot deployment profile to use a device name template.
+**Results**: After completing this exercise, you will have successfully opened and modified a Windows Autopilot deployment profile to use a device name template.

 **END OF LAB**